sreksten/common-utils-messagehandler/README.md

 ## Tracer

-This part of the package is inspired by [OpenTelemetry](https://opentelemetry.io/) and helps deal with systems composed by one or more parts (for example, a web application that deals with many microservices).
+This part of the package tries to produce an output compliant with [OpenTelemetry](https://opentelemetry.io/) and helps deal with systems composed by one or more parts (for example, a web application that deals with many microservices).

 In such an environment, one server could start a user request, but it could have to delegate something to